nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 "*Running test in azure devops one can choose to rerun failed ( flaky ) tests.
 Mostly when running (selenium) e2e tests this becomes important.
 The .xml results file is currently overwritten each retry run.
 Other test coverage tooling dependent on this file receives only latest run results.
 Better to allow the possibility to deliver a results file per run.*"

 (From version 4.0.0)

+#### IncludeStackTraceForSuites

+Exceptions outside test cases are reported with its stack trace included in the message.
+One example here is exceptions in OneTimeSetUp and OneTimeTearDown.
+They belong to the outer suite, and their exceptions are reported as part of the message.
+This option includes the stack trace in that message.
+If this becomes too much information, this option turns the stack trace reporting off.

+(From version 4.0.0)